Chronic Inflammatory Demyelinating Polyneuropathy (CIDP)

 Over time, this may cause gradual weakness, numbness and a loss of feeling in your arms and legs.
 If left untreated, CIDP can cause permanent damage to the nerves.

 Nerves are responsible for sending messages to and from the brain, like when you want your hand to grasp an object or when your hand tells your brain the stove is hot.
 Healthy nerves are wrapped in a sheath called myelin, much like electric wires wrapped in rubber insulation.
 The insulation allows electric impulses to travel efficiently along.

 Elizabeth Thirtyacre is living with chronic inflammatory demyelinating polyneuropathy, also known as CIDP.
 The rare neurological disorder can cause muscle and nerve damage and lead to pain and weakness among other symptoms.
 She advises patients like her to listen to their body.Watch Elizabeth's tips

-Weakness, numbness and tingling in the arms and legs may be signs of CIDP.
+Weakness, numbness and tingling in the arms and legs may be symptoms of CIDP.

 Resources for you

 Availability of treatments may vary from country to country.
 Please be sure to visit your local CSLBehring.com site for further information.